 You can find solutions ranging from platforms with basic social media integrations up to entire enterprise suites designed to help grow a successful community around your brand.
 The more competitive products will offer advanced tools for measuring social engagement, such as “listening tools” with text analysis, data trackers that record likes, comments, mentions, followers, and so on, as well as lead suggestions.
 Many companies find it helpful to tether social media access with back-end programs so that reps can not only reach out to clients and know what they’re saying, but also do things (e.g. recommend a product, complete a service request).
 Social CRM can make this possible.

 This category of CRM is still defining itself as new vendors surface and old ones incorporate the features, so it’s difficult to predict who will become the market leader.
 Some of the CRM giants (SAP, Oracle, Salesforce) have bought out social app designers during the past couple years, but that doesn’t necessarily mean they’ll take the baton; every business has a different scale appetite for software, and some prefer the smaller, simpler, more affordable platforms.
 During your CRM tools comparison, try decide how social integration might or might not benefit your existing workflows.
+According to a report by Nucleus research, adding social (and mobile) capabilities to your existing CRM can increase sales productivity by 26 percent.10

 >Prominent Platform: Nimble